-Wet, windy or worse – what to do with your waste Emma-Sophie Gerrish October 17, 2017January 17, 2018 Top - Welcome Bad weather and flooding can affect both kerbside collections and recycling sites.
-Please find below our advice on weather and waste, including how to deal with high winds to prevent your waste becoming a mess by being blown down your street.
-It is important to remember that until your waste is collected, it remains your responsibility.
-Click here to check MetOffice South West weather warnings; click here for Environment Agency flood information.
-Here is our essential weather and waste advice for kerbside collections and recycle sites: In bad weather, check forecasts and flood warnings, fill containers carefully, weigh down loose materials, stack boxes with the locked food waste bin on top, put it out as late as possible before 7am, and – if possible – leave in a visible but sheltered spot so recycling and refuse does not create a mess.
-Your waste remains your responsibility until it is collected.
-Except for textiles, clothes or shoes (keep dry in plastic bags, not black sacks), wet recycling is not a problem.
-Bring back in all containers as soon as possible after your collections.
-In severe weather, services may be delayed or suspended; check the Somerset Waste Partnership website for latest news, and if your collection is missed, contact your district council customer services.
-All efforts will be made to maintain services in severe weather, if judged safe.
-If a collection is missed, crews will make a return pick-up as soon as possible.
-Residents should put out missed containers by 7am for up to four calendar days for recycling, and up to seven calendar days for rubbish.
+What to do with waste in cold, wet or windy weather Emma-Sophie Gerrish October 17, 2017April 11, 2018 Top - Welcome Please check our essential advice on weather and waste, below.
+In severe weather, updates are posted on SWP’s website here, and on the SomersetWaste Facebook page and Twitter feed.
+Click here to check MetOffice South West weather warnings; click here for Environment Agency flood information; click here for flood alert map; check here for travel disruption and road works that could affect collections. .
+This is our essential weather and waste advice for kerbside collections and recycling sites (see below): In severe weather, collection services may be delayed or suspended and recycling centres may close at short notice.
+If a collection is missed in severe weather, crews will make a return pick-up as soon as possible.
+Put out missed containers by 7am for up to four calendar days for recycling, and up to seven calendar days for rubbish/garden waste.
 If still no collection, take containers back in and put them out by 7am on the next usual collection day.
 To help your crew work swiftly and efficiently, sort and roughly segregate materials in your boxes, without using carrier bags.
 Squash all except glass and aerosols to reduce the risk of light items, such as plastic bottles or drinks cans, being blown out of boxes.
-If you have storage space and too much recycling for one week, fill but do not overfill your boxes over two or more weeks.
-And consider visiting a recycling site to clear all your waste with no wait or worry.
-Do not put anything that could be recycled – bottles, cans, card, paper and more, from clothes to foil – into your refuse bin or black sacks.
-Put waste food in its kerbside container (never in your refuse bin) for recycling into clean power via the Somerset anaerobic digestion plant; do not dump it in costly and polluting landfill to decay for decades.
+Stack boxes with the locked food waste bin on top.
+Garden waste collections may be suspended to help maintain rubbish and recycling collections, as per the collection service terms and conditions.
 If there are delays to paid-for garden waste collections, options include home composting, taking garden waste to any open recycling site, or storing materials.
 Check when recycling sites are open near your routes to work or leisure.
 Finally, do help friends, family and neighbours to recycle more, waste less and save money.
 Pass on good advice, let them know about changes in services, and help anyone elderly, infirm or disabled with containers (and remind them about our assisted collections service) or in taking excess materials to recycling sites, especially during periods of severe weather.
-Where possible, clear snow and ice from pavements yourself – this is the government advice: https://www.gov.uk/clear-snow-road-path-cycleway – which helps pedestrians, kerbside collectors and your postperson.
-What is open where and when These recycling sites are open for refuse and all kerbside recycling materials (if food waste must be discarded, double bag and place in “cannot recycle here” skip) and check here for what other materials are taken where: Mondays 8am-4pm: Bridgwater, Frome, Minehead, Taunton, Yeovil.
+Where possible, clear snow and ice from pavements yourself – click here for the government advice – which helps pedestrians, kerbside collectors and your postperson.
+Recycling sites – usual opening hours (unless closed due to weather) Avoid unnecessary travel during severe weather.
+These recycling sites are open for refuse and all kerbside recycling materials unless forced to close at short notice due to the weather.
+If food waste must be discarded, double bag and place in “cannot recycle here” skip.
+Check here for what other materials are taken where.
+Mondays 8am-4pm: Bridgwater, Frome, Minehead, Taunton, Yeovil.
 Mondays 8am-7pm: Castle Cary (Dimmer), Chard, Cheddar, Crewkerne (£2 entry fee), Dulverton (£2 entry fee), Highbridge, Somerton, Street, Wellington, Wells (Dulcote), Williton.
 Tuesdays-Wednesdays 8am-4pm: Bridgwater, Castle Cary, Cheddar, Crewkerne (£2 entry fee), Dulverton (£2 entry fee), Frome, Minehead, Street, Taunton, Wellington, Williton, Yeovil.
 Thursdays-Fridays 8am-4pm: Bridgwater, Chard, Frome, Highbridge, Minehead, Somerton, Taunton, Wells (Dulcote), Yeovil.
 Saturdays 8am-4pm: All 16 sites.
 Sundays 8am-1pm: Castle Cary (Dimmer), Chard, Cheddar, Crewkerne (£2 entry fee), Dulverton (£2 entry fee), Highbridge, Somerton, Street, Wellington, Wells (Dulcote), Williton.
 Sundays 8am-4pm: Bridgwater, Frome, Minehead, Taunton, Yeovil.